JossueE/Local-LLM-for-Robots/avatar/README.md

 2. Verify the monitor device exists: `pactl list short sources | grep monitor`
 3. Ensure audio is actually playing through the monitored output
 4. Check the browser console for any error messages

 ---

-## Contributing

-Contributions are welcome!

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some amazing feature'`).
-5. Push to the branch (`git push origin feature/your-feature-name`).
-6. Open a Pull Request.

----